En flygbild över hur Sjölunda avloppsreningsverk ser ut idag med Lommabukten i bakgrunden.

 A new, larger and robust wastewater treatment plant

-Sjölunda wastewater treatment plant is the hub of VA SYD’s upcoming MAXIMA wastewater treatment system.
-We will expand and transform Sjölunda into a larger, more modern and robust plant with new technologies that combine mechanical, biological and chemical treatment.
-When operating it will be ready to meet the higher demands on wastewater treatment.
+Sjölunda wastewater treatment plant will be the hub of VA SYD’s coming MAXIMA wastewater treatment system.
+We plan to expand and transform Sjölunda into a larger, more modern and robust plant with new technologies that combine mechanical, biological and chemical treatment.
+When in operation, the plant will be ready to meet the higher demands on wastewater treatment.

 Treatment process: MBR, membrane bioreactor treatment

-Outlet pipes: 2 pipes, approximately 2 metres in diameter, placed a maximum of
+Outlet pipes: 2 pipes, 2 metres in diameter, placed at a maximum of

-Construction time: 8 years, built when the existing plant is in operation at the same site
+Construction time: 8 years, built while the existing plant is in operation

 Treatment process